oocim/CryptoLearn/REACT-FULLSTACK/client/README.md

 ## Tailwind Setup

-To configure Tailwind CSS, follow these steps:
+If the project doesn't already have Tailwind configured, follow these steps:

 1. **Generate Tailwind config files**: